-Oxford is a privileged place, one of the world's most famous university towns - it’s steeped in history, studded with august buildings and yet maintains the feel of a young town, thanks to its large student population.
-The elegant honey-coloured buildings of the 39 colleges that make up the university wrap around tranquil courtyards along narrow cobbled lanes, and inside their grounds, a studious calm reigns.
+One of the world's most famous university cities, Oxford is a privileged place.
+It is steeped in history and studded with august buildings, yet it maintains the feel of a young town, thanks to its large student population.
+The elegant honey-coloured buildings of the colleges that make up the university wrap around tranquil courtyards along narrow cobbled lanes, and inside their grounds, a studious calm reigns.
 Just as in Cambridge, the existence of 'town' beside 'gown' makes it more than simply a bookish place of learning.

-The city is a wonderful place to ramble: the oldest colleges date back almost 750 years, and little has changed inside the hallowed walls since then.
-But along with the rich history, tradition and lively academic life, there is a whole other world beyond the college walls.
+Oxford is a wonderful place to ramble: the oldest colleges date back 750 years, and little has changed inside the hallowed walls since then.
+But along with the rich history, tradition and lively academic life, there is a world beyond the college walls.
 Oxford has a long industrial past and the working majority still outnumber the academic elite.

 The university buildings are scattered throughout the city, with the most important and architecturally significant in the centre.
-Jericho, in the northwest, is the trendy, artsy end of town, with slick bars, restaurants and an art-house cinema, as well as the wonderfully tranquil Port Meadow, while Cowley Rd, southeast of Carfax, is the gritty, ethnically diverse area packed with cheap places to eat and drink.
-Further out, in the salubrious northern suburb of Summertown, you'll find more upmarket restaurants and bars.
+Jericho, in the northwest, is the trendy, artsy end of town, with slick bars, restaurants and an art-house cinema, as well as the wonderfully tranquil Port Meadow.
+East Oxford is a gritty, ethnically diverse area packed with cheap places to eat and drink.
+Further out, in the salubrious northern suburb of Summertown, you'll find upmarket restaurants and bars.